Some posts contain compensated links. Please read this disclaimer for more info.

 - Sfantu Gheorghe

-The most striking of all Bucharest’s landmarks is the huge Palace of Parliament, which is one of the largest buildings in the world in terms of usable space.
+The most striking of all Bucharest’s landmarks is the enormous Palace of Parliament, which is one of the largest buildings in the world in terms of usable space.
 You can take a walking tour of this incredible building which has over a thousand rooms.
 Other key places to visit include Bucharest’s Revolution Square, the Triumph Arch, and the Romanian Athenaeum.

 Which River Cruise Lines Cruise The Balkans